temporalio/documentation/docs/python/how-to-get-the-result-of-a-workflow-execution-in-python.md

 ---

 Use [`start_workflow()`](https://python.temporal.io/temporalio.client.client#start_workflow) or [`get_workflow_handle()`](https://python.temporal.io/temporalio.client.client#get_workflow_handle) to return a Workflow handle.
-Then use the method, [`result`](https://python.temporal.io/temporalio.client.workflowhandle#result) to await on the result of the Workflow.
+Then use the [`result`](https://python.temporal.io/temporalio.client.workflowhandle#result) method to await on the result of the Workflow.

 ```python
 handle = await client.start_workflow(